 - Information and general principles pre-programmed into them in advance

-- Deductions they make based upon data they observe
+- Deductions the AIs make based upon data they observe

 - Additional deductions they make, based upon the outcomes of experiments they conduct.